 Internships & Directed Independent Study

 Internships give students in-depth experience in settings that are not possible within the university classroom.
-The opportunity to intern in an international, business or government setting will enrich the doctoral experience.
+The opportunity to intern in an international, business, or government setting will enrich the doctoral experience.
 All internships are carefully planned and completed under the guidance of a university faculty member.
 Students in the Ed.D.
-Program must complete at least two internships during their program.
+Program must complete at least one internship during their program.
 Other internships may be taken as electives.